UPDATED: 10:05 p.m. ET, Sept. 20 —

-After months of seeing the coronavirus ravage other parts of the world, COVID-19‘s widespread effect on the U.S. has increasingly begun to hit home for many Americans as they see as a growing number of people they know or are familiar with become diagnosed with the respiratory illness that has become a global pandemic.
-And after a brief spate of the fake news that Black people were somehow immune to contracting the coronavirus, a rising number of Black people have not only since been diagnosed but some have also died of complications from it.
+After months of seeing the coronavirus ravage other parts of the world, COVID-19‘s widespread effect on the U.S. has increasingly hit home for many Americans as states see as a continuous stream of people become diagnosed with the respiratory illness that turned into a global pandemic.
+And after a brief spate of the fake news that Black people were somehow immune to contracting the coronavirus, a steady and troubling number of Black folks — including those who are notable and famous — have not only since been diagnosed but many have also died of complications from it.

 Prior to Cain’s death, college professor and media pundit Marc Lamont Hill tweeted on July 15 that he was “fighting Covid-19” and encourage anyone reading the social media post to wear personal protective equipment to prevent the disease from spreading.

 It was unclear how, where and when Hill contracted COVID-19, but his tweet ruled out any “conspiracy theories.”

 Some people have been contracting COVID-19 without displaying any symptoms, such as Atlanta Mayor Keisha Lance Bottoms, who announced on July 6 that she had tested positive while being asymptomatic.

 It was unclear how the virus spread to Bottoms, who told MSNBC that she only decided to get tested because she and her husband were sleeping longer than normal.
 Bottoms’ name has been increasingly mentioned as a possible choice by presumptive Democratic nominee to be his vice-presidential running mate.